Unless you actively go camping, then you may not have heard of something that is known as a leisure battery.

 So if you want to be able to charge your leisure battery without having to continually monitor your battery, this is a great choice.

-- ✔Battery maintainer: It provides constant voltage charge for optimal maintenance of the battery.
-And over-charge protection enables optimal battery charging without fear of overcharging.
+- Battery maintainer: It provides a constant voltage charge for optimal maintenance of the battery.
+And overcharge protection enables optimal battery charging without fear of overcharging.

-- ✔Energy-save & International Standard: Energy Saving design with one LED indicator to display the different charging status.
-Certified by CE, RoHS, UL and CEC.
+- Energy-save & International Standard: Energy Saving design with one LED indicator to display the different charging statuses.
+Certified by CE, RoHS, UL, and CEC.
 UK standard plug is included.

 The final option that we are giving you is the Rohr Car Battery Charger.
 Of the chargers that we have looked at, this is the chunkiest option.